lysandroc/dotfiles/README.md

 ctrl + r -> search a command in the history ctrl + o -> search a folder in the current directory ctrl + P -> search and open a file in the current directory (disabled)

+tmux prefix + O -> opens the dotfile project in a new tmux window
 ```

 More shortcuts are available inside of alias_commands.zsh